-For a prospective EDE Entity that has not been approved for PY 2021 but has submitted a complete business requirements audit prior to the release of these Guidelines and entered the audit queue, CMS will allow such a prospective EDE Entity to use its previously submitted and complete business requirements audit assuming it continues to seek approval for the phase indicated in its initial audit submission, and it does not otherwise seek to add new functionality or systems to its EDE environment prior to approval.
-A prospective primary EDE Entity that intends to add functionality or systems to an audited EDE environment should refer to Section XI.A, EDE Entity-initiated Change Requests, for applicable requirements and processes, which may include conducting a supplemental audit.
-The prospective EDE Entity must implement any changes to the business requirements as detailed in Section XI.B, CMS-initiated Change ii.
-Privacy and Security Audit
+For a prospective EDE Entity that has not been approved for PY 2023 but has submitted a complete business requirements audit prior to the release of these Guidelines and entered the audit queue, CMS will allow such a prospective EDE Entity to use its previously submitted and complete business requirements audit assuming it continues to seek approval for the phase indicated in its initial audit submission, and it does not otherwise seek to make significant changes23 to its EDE environment prior to approval.
+A prospective primary EDE Entity that intends to add functionality or systems or otherwise make changes to an audited EDE environment should refer to Section XI.A, EDE Entity-initiated Change Requests, for applicable requirements and processes, which may include conducting a supplemental audit.
+The prospective EDE Entity must implement any changes to the business requirements as detailed in Section XI.B, CMS-initiated Change Requests.

-Requests.
 CMS will only allow this approach to the extent that the previous audit accurately represents review of a prospective EDE Entity's currently configured EDE environment.